FonzTech/BreakMyCircle/BUILD.md

 Also, be aware of cache when working with Android Studio.
 You may have to delete manually the entire `.cxx` directory, otherwise you end up with mixed files, inconsistent builds and strange (fake) errors.

+Possibly, you may avoid to compile *Test* and *Utility* programs when working on dependencies, such as *OpenAL* and *libPNG*, expecially on mobile platforms like iOS, where binaries require *Code Signing*.

+You may avoid to compile dynamic libraries for *SDL2* when working for mobile platforms.

 [Here](https://gitlab.com/fonztech-personal/magnum-edited-sources) can be found the Magnum's Edited Sources, along with other dependencies, which add required capatibilies and fixes, such as:
 - fixes on `CMakeLists.txt` for Windows 10 SDK
 - pause/resume capability on AndroidApplication with correct GLES Window/Surface/Context handling.